ya1festival/ya1webpage/acts/johannes_winkler_en.md

 ---

 \*1984, lives and works as a freelance media artist and composer in Essen.
-His recent work explores recursive relationships of 'counting and dreaming' and includes visual, auditory and conceptual works.
-Since 2017, he has been recomposing his broad oeuvre in lecture-performances and audiovisual 'slide compositions' - as artistic research in image/film, text and music.
+His more recent work explores recursive relationships between 'counting and dreaming' and includes visual, auditory and conceptual works.
+Since 2017 he has been re-composing his wide-ranging oeuvre in lecture performances and audiovisual 'slide compositions' - as artistic research in images / films, text and music.

+On Instagram, Johannes Winkler re-composes his oeuvre as audio-visual 'slide compositions'.
+Each post represents a multi-page work and is telling, documenting, anticipating - about the cybernetic everyday, metaphysics and aesthetics: people and art - people and numbers - people and nature - people and people.
+In order to keep them alive, the 'slide compositions' are deconstructed again in different contexts: e.g. in lectures and on his further Instagram accounts [@konnakol.de](https://www.instagram.com/konnakol.de/) [@deconstructed.stories](https://www.instagram.com/konnakol.de/) and [@wind.musik](https://www.instagram.com/wind.musik/).